 By: Avidan Weiser, Product Manager

 Awareness is defined as “concern about and well-informed interest in a particular situation or development”.
-In the current world we live in where mobile devices are in every hand, companies are in a constant state of concern that employees may unknowingly harm or damage the companies for which they work, by unknowingly sharing or allowing access to company resources through their mobile device.
+In the current world we live in where mobile devices are in every hand, mobile security threat awareness is all too pertinent.
+Companies are in a constant state of concern that employees may unknowingly harm or damage the companies for which they work, by unknowingly sharing or allowing access to company resources through their mobile device.

 This concern has been validated in the past year, where mobile campaigns and attacks resulted with billions of dollars in damages.
 Ranging from ransomware attacks on hospitals to phishing campaigns on large corporation’s employees and executives.

 Now, most companies and organizations would say “we need another security solution, so this won’t happen to us”.
 Unfortunately, the truth is that adding another solution may not do the job, because the problem still exists.
 The employee may still unknowingly open the company’s systems up to the attacker through their mobile devices.

 This is where awareness comes into the picture.
 Employees need to be aware that their mobile device is a vulnerable endpoint that can harm their employer and cause significant damage.
 Awareness that their device on which they use company resources, can cause significant damage resulting in millions of dollars of losses.
 By raising employee awareness of the risks and vulnerabilities, up to a third of cyber-attacks targeted from mobile devices on organizations and companies can be prevented.